Arken.legal Limited Terms and Conditions

-“Subscription Fees” means the subscription fees payable by you for each User Subscription as detailed on the fees page on the Site as updated from time to time or as otherwise agreed by you and us in writing and signed by our authorised representative.
+“Subscription Fees” means the subscription fees payable by you for your Service Plan as detailed on the fees page on the Site as updated from time to time or as otherwise agreed by you and us in writing and signed by our authorised representative.

 “TR Reports” means the reports and other documents made available to you via the Trust Referencer Service.

-“Your Data” means the information and data provided to us by you or inputted by you and your Authorised Users into the Service.
+“Your Data” means the information and data provided to us by you or inputted by you or your Authorised Users or your Clients into the Service.

 2.3.
 In relation to the Authorised Users, you undertake that:

 2.4.
 You acknowledge that we are permitted to audit your use of the Service in order to verify your compliance with the Agreement.
-If an audit reveals that the Service has been accessed by an individual who is not an Authorised User, then without prejudice to our other rights, you will pay us an amount equal to the underpaid Subscription Fees as if that individual was an Authorised User.
+If an audit reveals that the Service has been used in breach of this Agreement, then, without prejudice to our other rights, we reserve the right to charge you for any unauthorised use.

-2.5.2 at the end of the Free Trial, unless you subscribe to the Service you will cease to have access to the Service and we will destroy or otherwise dispose of your Documents and Your Data without further notice to you;
+2.6.2 at the end of the Free Trial, unless you subscribe to the Service, you will cease to have access to the Service and we will destroy or otherwise dispose of your Documents and Your Data without further notice to you;

-2.5.3 you may subscribe to the Service at any time during the Free Trial period by paying the Fees.
+2.6.3 you may subscribe to the Service at any time during the Free Trial period by paying the Subscription Fees.

 3.1.
-We will, during the Subscription Term, provide the Service to you in accordance with the Agreement.
+We will, during the Term, provide the Service to you in accordance with the Agreement.